 Fontana della Pantheon

 The Fountain of the Pantheon is located in the iconic Roman Pantheon in the Piazza della Rotonda.
-It was commissioned in 1575 by Pope Gregory XIII and designed by the popular architect Giacomo della Porta.
+It was commissioned in 1575 by Pope Gregory XIII and designed by the popular architect Giacomo Porta.
 The fountain was however built by sculptor Leonardo Sormani.

 Pope Clement XI commissioned Filippo Barigioni in 1711 to add a new basin at the base of the fountain and also included an ancient Egyptian Macuteo obelisk along with four dolphins surrounding the base of the fountain.